Koverse/documentation/docs/source/installguide.rst

     chown cloudera-scm:cloudera-scm /opt/cloudera/parcel-repo/*

-Distribute and Active Parcel
+Distribute and Activate Parcel(s)
 ----------------------------------
 1. Click the Parcel icon in the menu bar of the Cloudera Manager UI.
 The Koverse parcel should be visible in the list.
 If not, click the *Check for new Parcels* button.
 2. Click the *Download* button.
 Once downloaded, the button becomes the *Distribute* button.
 3. Click the *Distribute* button.
 Once distribuetd, the button become the *Active* button.
 4. Click the *Activate* button.

-5. Use the button near Koverse to activate the parcel on the Cloudera cluster.
+As described in the :ref:`InfraGuide`, Koverse depends on Apache Accumulo 1.6 for data storage.
+If you do not have it installed already, you should now install the ACCUMULO 1.6.0 Parcel.
+Follow the above Download, Distribute, and Activate process and then install the Accumulo Service.

 Configuration
 -------------